-Now, you see, each of the upper wings (or wing-cases) has a clear space near the centre, of a triangular form, crossed by one or two slender nervures.
+Now, you see, each of the upper wings or wingcases has a clear space near the centre, of a triangular form, crossed by one or two slender nervures.
 This space has received the name of the tympanum or drum.
 It is bounded externally by a broad dark nervure, which with a low power we see is scored with three or four longitudinal furrows, of course separated by as many horny ridges.
-In front of the clear drum, and forming a curved base to the triangle, a horny ridge passes across, tapering outwards, which is roughened throughout its length by closeset teeth exactly like a file.
-When the insect chooses to be musical, it partially opens and then closes its wingcases, causing the two files to rub across each other; and this gives rise to the peculiar ringing vibration, the intensity of which is heightened by the tense "drum" acting as a sounding-board.
+In front of the clear drum, and forming a curved base to the triangle, there passes across a horny ridge, tapering outwards, which is roughened throughout its length by close-set teeth exactly like a file.
+When the insect chooses to be musical, it partially opens and closes its wingsheaths, causing the two files to rub across each other; and this gives rise to the peculiar ringing vibration, the intensity of which is heightened by the tense "drum" acting as a sounding-board.